Adult Day Services – Time Together Program

 The Time Together Adult Day Program is a home away from home for adults and seniors who are isolated or have cognitive or physical disabilities.
 Participants enjoy a social, fun, engaging program that is designed for everyone to experience “successful moments” in a comfortable and safe environment.
 All staff and volunteers are trained in Positive Approach to Care.

-If you, your family member, friend or neighbor would benefit from more engagement and socialization, or you know a family caregiver that could use a break from caregiving, contact Mel Watson and arrange a time to come and visit the program.
-Mel’s contact information is phone 360-321-1623 and email email@example.com.
+If you, your family member, friend or neighbor would benefit from more engagement and socialization, or you know a family caregiver that could use a break from caregiving, contact Mel Watson.
+Mel’s contact information is phone 360-321-1623 and email firstname.lastname@example.org.

 Locations.
 Hours Of Operation.